THE DARE TO LEAD™ COURAGE BUILDING PROGRAMME

 Further information is available at https://daretolead.brenebrown.com

 “The greatest barrier to courageous leadership is not fear—it’s how we respond to our fear.
-Our armor—the thoughts, emotions, and behaviors that we use to protect ourselves when we aren’t willing and able to rumble with vulnerability—move us out of alignment with our values, corrode trust with our colleaguesand teams, and prevent us from being our most courageous selves.”
+Our armour—the thoughts, emotions, and behaviours that we use to protect ourselves when we aren’t willing and able to rumble with vulnerability—move us out of alignment with our values, corrode trust with our colleagues and teams, and prevent us from being our most courageous selves.”

 Daring leadership is a collection of four skill sets that are 100% teachable, observable, and measurable.

 "The skill sets that make up courage are not new; they’ve been aspirational leadership skills for as long as there have been leaders.
 We just haven’t had the courage for real talk about courage.
 But it’s time.
 And if you want to call these “soft skills” after you’ve tried putting them into practice—go for it.
 I dare you.
 Until then, find a home for your armor, and I’ll see you in the arena."
 Brené Brown